Enki--/pbvinge.com/src/content/books/627/cry-havoc.md

 - "My aim in this narrative study is to correct the orthodoxy by telling the more complex tale of how politicians and military men the world over struggled to cope in vain with the arms race as an underlying dynamic, the supreme wrecker of all master plans." (p.
 28)
 - "Planning trampled freedom: an efficient war economy was irreconcilable with parliaments, free markets and social progress." (p.
 29)
 - "The compelling emulate-or-capitulate logic that drove the arms race forward." (p.
 29)
-- Stalin, denouncing Tukhachevsky's rearmament plan: "To carry out such a ‘plan,’ . . . would certainly ruin the economy of the country, and the Red Army: that would be worse than any counter-revolution.” (p.
+- Stalin, denouncing Tukhachevsky's rearmament plan: "To carry out such a 'plan,' . . . would certainly ruin the economy of the country, and the Red Army: that would be worse than any counter-revolution.” (p.
 34)
-- Mussolini: “The whole Nation must be militarized.” (p.
+- Mussolini: "The whole Nation must be militarized." (p.
 68)
-- Marshal Badoglio, warning Mussolini about war with Britain over Ethiopia: “I believe Italy cannot face a general conflict without the gravest catastrophe. . . .
+- Marshal Badoglio, warning Mussolini about war with Britain over Ethiopia: "I believe Italy cannot face a general conflict without the gravest catastrophe. . . .
 Our arsenals are empty.
-Our finances cannot stand up to five days of war.” (p.
+Our finances cannot stand up to five days of war." (p.
 93)
-- Dwight D. Eisenhower, reflecting on the M-Day Plan: "when energized in the high-voltage hysteria of a national emergency, the aroused military-industrial behemoth could wreak havoc with the nation’s liberties." (p.
+- Dwight D. Eisenhower, reflecting on the M-Day Plan: "when energized in the high-voltage hysteria of a national emergency, the aroused military-industrial behemoth could wreak havoc with the nation's liberties." (p.
 123)
-- Hitler, after the Munich Agreement, on British preparedness: "If the English have not got universal [military service] by the spring of 1939 they may consider their world Empire lost.” (p.
+- Hitler, after the Munich Agreement, on British preparedness: "If the English have not got universal [military service] by the spring of 1939 they may consider their world Empire lost." (p.
 315)
-- Roosevelt, after Munich, on US air power: "Had we had this summer 5,000 planes and the capacity to immediately produce 10,000 per year, even though I might have had to ask Congress for the authority to sell or lend them to the countries in Europe, Hitler would not have dared to take the stand he did.” (p.
+- Roosevelt, after Munich, on US air power: "Had we had this summer 5,000 planes and the capacity to immediately produce 10,000 per year, even though I might have had to ask Congress for the authority to sell or lend them to the countries in Europe, Hitler would not have dared to take the stand he did." (p.
 347)
 - Geoffrey Crowther, editor of *The Economist*: "Are the two great European democracies being driven, in an effort to defeat totalitarianism, to adopt all forms of totalitarianism itself?
 Will they ever be able to slough off their new martial uniforms and revert to the free-and-easy life of civilian countries?
 Is democracy in Europe committing suicide in self-defence?” (p.
 355)
-- French Prime Minister Reynaud, after German breakthrough in May 1940: “We have been defeated,” he told Churchill.
-“We are beaten,” Reynaud repeated tensely, “we have lost the battle.” (p.
+- French Prime Minister Reynaud, after German breakthrough in May 1940: "We have been defeated," he told Churchill.
+"We are beaten," Reynaud repeated tensely, "we have lost the battle." (p.
 385)
-- Hitler, joking about the term: “The expression ‘Blitzkrieg’ is an Italian invention,” he joked at a gathering of Nazi insiders.
-“We picked it up from the newspapers.
-I’ve just learned that I owe all my successes to an attentive study of Italian military theories.” (p.
+- Hitler, joking about the term: "The expression 'Blitzkrieg' is an Italian invention," he joked at a gathering of Nazi insiders.
+"We picked it up from the newspapers.
+I've just learned that I owe all my successes to an attentive study of Italian military theories." (p.
 395)
-- US Admiral Stark, on Britain's importance for US security: "If Britain wins decisively against Germany, . . . we could win everywhere; but . . . if she loses the problem confronting us would be very great; and, while we might not lose everywhere, we might, possibly, not win anywhere.” (p.
+- US Admiral Stark, on Britain's importance for US security: "If Britain wins decisively against Germany, . . . we could win everywhere; but . . . if she loses the problem confronting us would be very great; and, while we might not lose everywhere, we might, possibly, not win anywhere." (p.
 434)
 - The book's conclusion: "As the arms race gathered force, it wrecked the master plans of those who embraced the totalitarian trend and those who tried to resist it.
 Those leaders who tried to master it found that they could not.
 Those leaders who tried to buck the great armaments trend found that they could not." (p.
 455)
 - The book's final sentence: "The rules can change, and so can the stakes, but the race goes on." (p.
 456)